KirrimK/ASTERIX_cat0_sec_layer/README.md

     "self_ext_ip": "192.168.0.1", // the agent's own IP address (a trick to fix an issue if sender is on the same machine) "legacy_output_mcast_ip": "224.1.1.4", // IP address where insecure messages will be relayed "legacy_output_mcast_port": 9998, // associated port
-    "mode": "gateway", // mode of the agent (gateway or interactive): gateway means that the agent will act as a gateway, interactive means that the agent will display received messages to the standard output
+    "mode": "gateway", // mode of the agent (gateway or interactive): gateway means that the agent will act as a gateway, interactive means that the agent will display received messages to the standard output.
+No legacy receiver is needed if the mode is interactive.
     "actions": { // actions that the agent will perform: relay means that the message will be relayed to the legacy receiver, drop means that the message will be dropped
         "sign_ok": "relay", // action to take when the signature is valid "sign_no": "drop", // action to take when the signature is invalid